How to Apply

 - Applicants who have received previous Center grants should include documentation describing the current status (e.g. published output and expenditures) of their earlier project(s).

 These guidelines are not intended to be comprehensive and are subject to change.
-They did help to distinguish successful applications in the 2011-2012 academic year.
+They did help to distinguish successful applications in recent academic years.
 In this period, all grants exceeding $10,000 reflected (at least in part) data acquisition or fieldwork travel.
 Most grants were smaller in size.

 Reflecting the Center's limited resources, successful applicants should expect that grants will meet only part of their request.